Atractocarpus merikin: Phenology

 Flowering occurs from October to February, fruits ripen from July to February.

 Taxonomy

 This species was first described in 1902 by the English born Australian botanist Frederick Manson Bailey in his book The Queensland Flora, in which he gave it the name Gardenia merikin.
 In 1999 the Australian botanist Christopher Francis Puttock transferred the taxon to the genus Atractocarpus, which is the current combination.

 Etymology

-The genus name Atractocarpus is created from the Ancient Greek atractos (spindle) and karpos (fruit).
+The genus name Atractocarpus is created from the Ancient Greek words atractos (spindle) and karpos (fruit).
 It refers to the shape of the fruit of the type species, Atractocarpus bracteatus.
 The species epithet merikin is the local indigenous name for the plant.

 Distribution and habitat

 Merikin grows in well developed rainforest from Mt Spurgeon (source of the Mossman River), to the Tully River, at altitudes from around 80 m to 1300 m.

 Conservation

 This species is listed by the Queensland Department of Environment and Science as least concern.
 As of 13 October 2023, it has not been assessed by the IUCN.